Waste Incineration Plants (also known as WtE facilities) should not be installed as a replacement for material recycling.

 The European Union has introduced measures to prevent or reduce, as far as possible, air, water and soil pollution caused by the incineration or co-incineration of waste, as well as the resulting risk to human health.

-These measures include a prior authorization requirement for incineration and co-incineration plants, and emission limits for certain pollutants released to air or to water.
+These measures include a prior authorization requirement for incineration and co-incineration plants and emission limits for certain pollutants released into the air or water.>